navferty/NavfertyExcelAddIn/README.md

 After installation process is completed, run (or restart) Excel application, and you will see new tab:

 ![Navferty's Tools Ribbon Tab in MS Excel](images/Install4.png)

-*Used icons are designed by iconarchive, Flaticon* *"Find errors" icon made by turkkub from www.flaticon.com*